 Madalyn joined WVWA in 2014.
-As Volunteer & Marketing Coordinator, Madalyn is responsible for managing and engaging all WVWA's 500+ volunteers, leading WVWA's social media efforts (follow WVWA of Facebook, Twitter and Instagram!), and event publicity.
-Madalyn loves working with volunteers and connecting with the public to share the work that the organization is doing and create a greater awareness of what the Wissahickon Watershed has to offer.
+She loves connecting with the public to share the work that the organization is doing and creating a greater awareness of what the Wissahickon Valley has to offer.
 She is a graduate from Temple University's School of Media and Communication with a Bachelor's Degree in Public Relations and minors in both Sociology and Spanish.
 She enjoys hiking, traveling, reading, playing Super Mario World, and spending time with her cat, Madame Poppy Pomfrey.